ENG517/Procedure/RavindranH/p-possytem-generatereport.md

 3.1.2 Click **Print**.

 > **Note:** These reports do not require additional input.
-Odoo automatically uses data from the active session.
+Odoo automatically uses data from the active session to generate them.

 ---